idstein/agt/README.md

 You should have a local Java 8 JRE installed and use it to run Maven.

+To create self-contained JARs run on the root folder of this checked out repository:

+`mvn package`

+Inside the target folder fo client-java and pathvisitor now existing a runnable jar.
+For the server executable copy any folder you would like to search next to the pathvisitor-VERSION.jar.

 ## Tests
 Run local tests with:

 `mvn test`

+## Run client

+`java -jar client-java-VERSION-with-dependencies.jar [path/relative/to/server/jar] [optional base urihttp://localhost:8080]`

 ## Third party